K2eatures/kreatures-framework/README.md

 * The Simulation-app should open and you can choose a simulation, for example double-click on "island/Static island" and then press the button "init" to execute.

 * Click on "Run" to perform on tick or "Complete" to run the whole simulation.

+Trouble shooting:

+* Make sure that compiled versions of all needed Plugins are present in the "app/src/main/plugins"-folder.

+* Make sure that all needed Plugins are included in the "app/target/config/configuration.xml".

+* In case, the "app/target/config"-folder including the "app/target/config/configuration.xml" does not exist, compile the app-project with "Run as > Maven install".